 Wondering What Type of Therapy is Right for You?

 American Addiction Centers tailors programs to meet your needs, making sure that the therapy you get is right for you.16 Knowledgeable and compassionate staff members are available through a confidential helpline to assist you or a loved one in figuring out what type of treatment would be best in starting on the path to recovery.
 With facilities located across the United States, help is closer than you think.17

 How American Addiction Centers Can Help

 We have helped thousands of people reclaim their lives that are troubled by addiction.
 Our treatment model focuses on not only recovery from addiction but also helps people understand the triggers and items that stimulate their addiction.
-We operate facilities across the nation and can be found in the following states:
+We operate facilities across the nation and so there’s always a local option available.